2013 Avenius Chardonnay $35.00

 Avenius Vineyard is owned and operated by Shari Avenius, who is also Linden Vineyard’s director.
 It is located on the Blue Ridge one half mile north of Linden Vineyards at an elevation of 1,300 feet on a steep northeast facing slope.
 Soils are well-drained rocky greenstone and slate.
 The Chardonnay vines were planted in 1996 and are trained on the French lyre trellising system.

 The chilled grapes were sorted, pressed, juice settled and then barrel fermented in older French oak barrels and 500 liter puncheons .
 No malolactic fermentations.
 Aged sur lie in barrel for 10 months.
-Bottled August 2012.
-This wine should plateau from 2015 to 2017.
-170 cases produced.
+Bottled August 2014.
+This wine should plateau from 2019 to 2022.
+107 cases produced.
+13.7% alcohol.